 - Body aches

-The intensity of physical withdrawal will begin to lessen here.
+The intensity of physical withdrawal symptoms will begin to lessen about a week after you last used opiates.
 Remember that you are still in withdrawal, and take it easy on yourself.
+Don’t expect your body and mind to be magically working at 100%.
+It will take time.
 Be gentle and kind to your body and mind.

 - Trouble sleeping

 The good news?
 You are moving past the worst physical symptoms of opiate withdrawal.
 The bad news?
 You are moving into the emotional symptoms.
 Emotional and mental withdrawal symptoms are often overlooked, but just as important as the physical stuff, and can have a major impact on you.